 Method 5: Reinstall iTunes on your computer

-This sounds an odd one, but works for many people whose computer is not recognizing iPhone.
+This sounds an odd one, but works for many people whose computers do not recognize their iPhone.
 To do so, follow these steps:

 1) Unplug your USB cable from your computer and disconnect your iPhone.